Mkaana’aa wii-giiwe’aad Case Manager

-Ontario Aboriginal Housing Services (OAHS) provides safe and affordable housing for urban and rural First Nation, Métis, and Inuit people in Ontario.
-Our Vision is “to lead the design, development and delivery of sustainable and culturally appropriate housing that promotes excellence in the Aboriginal community and organizational infrastructures”.
+Ontario Aboriginal Housing Services (OAHS) provides safe and affordable housing for First Nation, Métis, and Inuit people living in urban and rural areas of Ontario.
+Our Vision is “to lead the design, development and delivery of sustainable and culturally appropriate housing that promotes excellence in the Indigenous community and organizational infrastructures”.

-• Property management of over 2300 subsidized housing units;
+· Property management of over 2300 subsidized and unsubsidized housing units;

-• Program management, development and title services to local community organizations.
+· Program management, program development and title services to local community organizations.